Hebrew Bible

 The Israelites Sin

 The Israelites settle in Shittim, where the people sin and pray to Moabite gods.
-God orders the hanging of all who sinned: twenty-four thousand people die.
+God orders the death of all who sinned: twenty-four thousand people die.

 JWS POST YOU MAY LIKE